 - LA fé 1 gato = elle a fait un gateau = she made a cake

 As you can see, these French text messages use some interesting twists on French pronunciation…

 If you are interested in traditional French phone vocabulary, I wrote a whole article about it.

 Learn French in context: check out French Today’s downloadable French audiobooks: French Today’s bilingual novels are recorded at different speeds and enunciation, and focus on today’s modern glided pronunciation.
-And yes, we do have an app!
+And yes, we do have a free French app!